WaliullahKawsar2/paloma/README.md

 The website (https://dev-paloma.pantheonsite.io/) has been made with Wordpress.
-At first, I use Xampp server in my pc and design whole site under localhost.Then I use Pantheon (a free host service provider) to make my website alive.I have used SFTP development mode for my website.
+At first, I use Xampp server in my pc and design whole site under localhost.Then I use Pantheon (a free host service provider) to make my website alive.
+I have used SFTP development mode for my website.

 The things used in my website are: